rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 Today's `async` / `await` code finally brings an end to that mystery.
 Understanding that programming with callbacks (often called _Continuation Passing Style_[^cps]) and vanilla synchronous programming can offer very similar interface dates back to very early 1990-ties.
-This has to do with the programming abstraction that comes from Category Theory called _Monad_.
+This has to do with the programming abstraction that also comes from Category Theory called _Monad_.
 _side_note_end

 [^cps]: I believe the term Continuation Passing Style goes back as far as 1950ties.